romanman/romanman.github.io/source/_posts/2015-09-09-friendly-ether-bot.markdown

 Let's write a simple example of server bot to pump real price spot data into a special contract:
 [PriceFeed.sol](https://github.com/ether-camp/contracts/blob/master/PriceFeed.sol)

-The full example for the feed reporter can be seen here (todo: link), we will just go over central code points :
+The full example for the feed reporter can be clone from [feed.reporter.ether.camp](https://github.com/ether-camp/feed.reporter.ether.camp), we will just go over central code points :

 1. How to get info from the exchanges, we will use Poloniex exchange to get ETH price spots: